BrianChevalier/radiant/README.md

   "div content"]
 ```

+Radiant can be used to extract these inline styles and produce unique CSS classes to select the corresponding elements.

 Since these styles are written as data you only need to call functions from `radiant` when you're ready to generate CSS from data structures.
+Your styles can be defined independent of an API and can be serialized as EDN.
+They can also be handled as regular Clojure data.
+You can create functions that return styles, bindings for shared styles, or dynamically alter styles at runtime.

 ## Example Usage